Factbox: The Kurdish struggle for rights and land

 The Baathist state, championing Arab nationalism, had deprived thousands of Kurds of citizenship rights, banned their language and clamped down on Kurdish political activity.

-During the war, President Bashar al-Assad focused on crushing mainly Sunni Arab rebels with the help of Russia and Iran, turning a blind eye as Kurdish fighters carved out self-rule across the north and east.
+During the war, President Bashar al-Assad focused on crushing mainly Sunni Arab rebels with the help of Russia and Iran, turning a blind eye as Kurdish fighters carved out self-rule across northern and eastern Syria.

-Kurdish forces have emerged among the biggest winners, controlling about a quarter of the country — territory rich in oil, water and farmland.
-It is the biggest chunk of Syria not in state hands, now with its own forces and bureaucracy.

-Assad has said he will recover the northeast, but the two sides have kept some channels open.
+Assad has vowed to recover the northeast, but the two sides have kept some channels open.

-The Kurdish YPG militia’s power grew after joining forces with U.S. troops to seize territory from Islamic State.
-While the U.S. deployment has provided a security umbrella that helped Kurdish influence expand, Washington opposes the autonomy plans.

 Syrian Kurdish leaders say they do not seek partition but rather regional autonomy as part of Syria.

-Faced with the threat of a Turkish attack, the Kurdish-led authority in northern Syria has declared a state of “general mobilization” across north and east Syria.
+The Kurdish YPG militia’s power grew after partnering with U.S. troops to defeat Islamic State.
+While the U.S. deployment provided a security umbrella that helped Kurdish influence expand, Washington opposed the group’s autonomy plans.

+The Kurds had emerged as among the war’s biggest winners, controlling about a quarter of the country — territory rich in oil, water and farmland - with their own armed forces and bureaucracy.

+But the U.S. withdrawal and the Kurds’ decision to invite Syrian government troops to fend off Turkey’s assault puts the fate of their region in doubt.

 The Kurdistan Workers Party (PKK) took up arms against the state in 1984, waging an insurgency for autonomy in Turkey’s largely Kurdish southeast.
 Since then, more than 40,000 people have been killed in the conflict.